modiaditya/codepath-flixster/README.md

-# Project 1 - *Flixter*
+# Project 1 - *Flixster*

-**Flixter** shows the latest movies currently playing in theaters.
+**Flixster** shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

 Time spent: **11** hours spent in total